-Appeal Type Filing an Appeal Decision Notification: NCQA Time Frames NYS Article 49 Regulatory Notification Time Frame (§ 4903 UR Determinations) Preservice Expedited (Urgent) ASAP Within two business days but no more than 72 hours of receipt of the appeal request For Child Health Plus, clinical peer reviewer must be available within one business day.
-A determination will be made within two (2) business days of receipt of necessary information but no longer than 72 hours of appeal request.
+Appeal Filing an Appeal Decision Notification: NYS Article 49 Regulatory Type NCQA Time Frames Notification Time Frame (§ 4903 UR Determinations) Preservice Expedited ASAP Within two business days For Child Health Plus, clinical peer (Urgent) but no more than 72 reviewer must be available within one hours of receipt of the business day.
+A determination will be appeal request made within two (2) business days of receipt of necessary information but no longer than 72 hours of appeal request.
 If time frame is not adhered to, automatic approval is granted.
 Final

-Appeal Type Filing an Appeal Decision Notification: NCQA Time Frames NYS Article 49 Regulatory Notification Time Frame (§ 4903 UR Determinations)adverse determination notification is transmitted to the enrollee/enrollee's designee and provider within 24 hours of determination.For Medicaid Managed Care, a determination will be made within 72 Standard For Medicaid; 60 calendar days from the date of the notice of action.
-For Child Health Plus/Essential Plan: 180 days from the date of the notice of action Within 30 calendar days of receipt of the appeal request Acknowledgment letter to appealing party is sent within 15 days of filing.
+Appeal Type Filing an Appeal Decision Notification: NCQA Time Frames NYS Article 49 Regulatory Notification Time Frame (§ 4903 UR Determinations) adverse determination notification is transmitted to the enrollee/enrollee's designee and provider within 24 hours of determination.
+For Medicaid Managed Care, a determination will be made within 72 Standard For Medicaid; 60 calendar days from the date of the notice of action.
+For Child Health Plus/Essential Plan: 180 days from the date of the notice of action Within 30 calendar days of receipt of the appeal request hours.
+Acknowledgment letter to appealing party is sent within 15 days of filing.
 Enrollee and provider are notified if additional information is needed.
 If partial information is received, Empire will request missing information in writing within five (5) business days of receipt of partial information.
 A different peer clinical reviewer makes the determination no later than 30 days from the date of the appeal request.
 If time frames are not adhered to, automatic approval is granted.
 Final adverse determination notice is sent to enrollee/enrollee's designee and provider within two (2) business days of the decision.
 Retrospective N/A For Medicaid; 60 calendar days from the date of the notice of action.
 For Child Health Plus/Essential Plan: 180 days from the date of the notice of action Within 30 calendar days of receipt of the appeal request Same as standard time frame